phantom-solutions/bsmapi/readme.md

 Gets the commit sha of this API's repository.

 **[GET] /config/:appid:**
 Gets a predefined config file and sends it to the client via XML (eww).

-**[GET] /launch/:appid:**
-Gets the launch flags for the specified server.

 **[PUT] /submit**
 Takes data, and creates a new config template.